NTIA/sigmf-ns-ntia/ntia-antenna.sigmf-ext.md

 # ntia-antenna SigMF Extension v0.0.1

+## 1. Description
 The ntia-antenna namespace defines static sensor parameters that extend the global SigMF object and dynamic sensor parameters that extend the annotations SigMF object.
 The ntia-sensor extensions requires the [ntia-antenna](https://github.com/ntia/sigmf-ext-ntia-antenna) extension to describe the sensor antenna.

 ## 2. Conventions Used in this Document
-The SCOS specification uses and is fully compliant with the SigMF specification and conventions.
-Building upon the [SigMF core namespace](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#namespaces), the specification is enhanced through the implementation of a `ntia-antenna` namespace, the details of which follow.
+The `ntia-antenna` fully compliant with the SigMF specification and conventions.
+Building upon the [SigMF core namespace](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#namespaces).

 ## 3. Global
 Global information is applicable to the entire dataset.
 The ntia-antenna namespace does not directly extend the global object, but rather defines an [Antenna object](#61-antenna-object) type that may be referenced by Global extensions found in the `ntia-sensor` and the `ntia-emitter` extensions.